PrathameshChari04/DSA-ALGORITHM/README.md

-# DSA-ALGORITHM in Python, Java and Javascript
+# FUNDAMENTALS-DSA-ALGORITHM in Python, Java and Javascript